 If your application is accepted, you can review open positions and connect with hiring principals through the New Teacher Finder, which principals use to browse candidate applications, post job openings, and reach out to promising applicants.
 In addition to help with the job search, New Teacher Finder members have access to hiring resources and exclusive networking events.

-Some candidates may be eligible to attend recruitment fairs and other networking events, where they will can meet in person with hiring principals.
+Some candidates may be eligible to attend recruitment fairs and other networking events, where they will meet in person with hiring principals.
 Invitations are reserved for the strongest candidates in select subject areas.